 Students who are not in a dual degree program may count units from one CGU degree to another as long as the coursework is applicable to the degree program receiving credit.

-Previous CGU coursework credit that is applied toward a student’s new program must be documented using the Apply CGU Coursework to an Additional CGU Degree form (available on the Registrar’s Form Index) This form is completed jointly by the student and the student’s advisor and must be approved by the department.
+Previous CGU coursework credit that is applied toward a student’s new program must be documented using the Apply CGU Coursework to an Additional CGU Degree form (available on the Forms webpage) This form is completed jointly by the student and the student’s advisor and must be approved by the department.

 - Doctoral Degrees

 - If a student counts units from a completed CGU master’s degree in the exact same field, all master’s units may count towards the doctoral degree upon approval.